sdleffler/luminance-rs/luminance/README.md

 However, luminance comes with several interesting features:

-- **Buffers**: buffers are ways to communicate with the GPU; they represent regions of memory you can write to and read from.
-There’re several kinds of buffers you can create, among *vertex and index buffers*, *uniform buffers*, and so on and so forth….
-They look like regular array but have some differences you might be aware of.
-Most of the time, you will use them to customize behaviors in shader stages.
 - **Framebuffers**: framebuffers are used to hold renders.
 Each time you want to perform a render, you need to perform it into a framebuffer.
 Framebuffers can then be combined with each other to produce effects and design render layers — this is called compositing.